London Borough of Bromley: Demographics

 In 1801, the civil parishes that form the modern borough had a total population of 8,944.
 This rose slowly throughout the nineteenth century, as the district became built up; reaching 17,192 in the middle of the century.
 When the railways arrived, the rate of population growth increased.
 The population peaked in the 1970s, when industry began to relocate from London.

-The most recent 2021 United Kingdom census the borough showed a total population of 329,991, up from 309,392 in 2011.
+In the most recent 2021 United Kingdom census, the borough showed a total population of 329,991, up from 309,392 in 2011.

-All major religions are represented, but of those stating a choice, 48.3% described themselves as Christian down from 60.7% in 2011.
+All major religions are represented, but of those stating a choice, 48.3% described themselves as Christians: down from 60.7% in 2011.

-In 2001, of the population, 43.47% were in full-time employment and 11.06% in part-time employment - compared to a London average of 42.64% and 8.62%, respectively.
+In 2001, 43.47% of the population were in full-time employment and 11.06% in part-time employment - compared to a London average of 42.64% and 8.62%, respectively.
 Residents were predominantly owner-occupiers, with 32.53% owning their house outright, and a further 42.73% owning with a mortgage.
 Only 1.42% were in local authority housing, with a further 12.74% renting from a housing association, or other registered social landlord.

 A study in 2017 showed that Bromley had the second lowest poverty rate (15%) of any London borough.

-The following table shows the ethnic group of respondents in the 2001 and 2011 census in Bromley.
+The following table shows the ethnic groups of respondents in censuses up to 2021.